 Baer was the coin in the shop in a slab?
 If they were professionally graded at the upper end this coin can fetch a few hundred to over 1000.
 For that price the shop is saying its an MS 66 or better or they have high prices for what they deem a 65.
 Shops all price differently and some will over price everything or certain items quite a bit.
-You could get a 65 version of that on eBay for 60-80 bucks from what the completed showed on a brief check.
+You could get a 65 version of that on ebay for 60-80 bucks from what the completed showed on a brief check.

 slab Im not paying a 66 price for it.
 Theres just to many sources to get coins now with the internet where its very easy to shop around unless its an exceptionally rare coin.

 carries the 2nd best premium and ANACS has a small premium.
-ICG has virtually no premium but I would suggest sticking with PCGS or NGC
+ICG has virtually no premium but I would suggest sticking with PCGS

 if you go the slabbed route (which again will anger some people) but they are the two biggest and are basically cornering the market at this point.